Kshitiz-Sharma/mars-notebooks/sample-notebooks/source/shell.sh.md

 # Shortcuts
 ### Variable echo
 - Prints a variable by name while ignoring case.
-Allows for easier variable printing as you can omit `$`  and don't have to upper case variable names
+Allows for easier variable printing as you can omit `$`  and don't have to upper case variable names.

->Usage:
+>**Usage**:
 ABC=123
 echo $ABC # Prints 123
 e abc # Prints 123